COVID travel restrictions: More harm than good? | DW | 30.11.2021

 "We are doing everything possible to minimize the entry of the variant," Sebastian Gülde, a spokesperson for Germany's federal health ministry, told DW in a statement.

-He called the decision to label South Africa and its region a "virus variant area" a "precautionary measure," and acknowledged it cannot stop the virus from getting into the country.
+He called the decision to label South Africa and its region a "virus variant area" a "precautionary measure," and acknowledged it couldn't stop the virus from getting into Germany.

 "However, it can delay its spread," he said.